 4. Not All Breed Standards Accept Calicos

-Pointed breeds like the Siamese don’t accept calicos either because the breed has a specific coloring of a light-colored body with darker fur on their extremities.
+Pointed breeds like the Siamese don’t accept calicos either, because the breed has a specific coloring of a light-colored body with darker fur on the cats’ extremities.

 This boldly colored calico is just a glutton for affection:

-5. Calicos Are Said to Be Good Luck
+5. Calico Cats Are Said to Be Good Luck

-In 2001, Maryland named the calico cat the official state cat, making Maryland only 1 of 3 states to have a state cat.
+In 2001, Maryland named the calico cat the official state cat, making Maryland one of only 3 states to have a state cat.
 One could guess it has a lot to do with a calico’s orange, black and white coloring matching that of the oriole, which is Maryland’s state bird, but either way, it just shows calicos are special.

-Whether you have a calico cat or are intrigued by the genetic factors that determine a cat’s coloring, it goes without saying calicos are some of the most fascinating cats around.
+Whether you have a calico or are intrigued by the genetic factors that determine a cat’s coloring, it goes without saying calicos are some of the most fascinating felines around.

 With a sassy but loving personality and a penchant for causing trouble, calico cats make ordinary days far more interesting.